Minime998/obsidian-vault/uni-notes/formal-logic/arguments-validity.md

 ### Validity
 An argument is **valid** iff it is impossible for the premises to be true and the conclusion false
 - the conclusion must be true

-Validity concerns the logical relationship between an argument's oremises and conclusion.
-If an argument is valid it tells us that <u>if</u>
+	Validity concerns the logical relationship between an argument's premises and conclusion.
+If an argument is valid it tells us that <u>if</u> the premises are true, so the conclusion must also be true.
+Our definition does not say that the premises must be true or are true.
+In fact it is possible to construct an argument that is **logically valid**, yet contains one or more false premises

+### A Strange thing about